morlad/komment/README.md

 {
 	// BASIC SETTINGS
 	// ==============
-	// URI of the script; used in templates to reference Komment.
+	// World-accessible URI of Komment.
+	// Despite the name, this is also the URI of Komment when
+	// running as server.
+Either directly or any proxy-mapping
-	// i.e. <form>-targets &c.
+	// happening through nginx, Apache &c.
 	"CgiPath": "/komment/komment.cgi",
 	// Instead of Komment running as a one-off via CGI it can
 	// also run as a server.
 Set ListenOn to the host:port it